kallelat/blog-react-router-animations/README.md

 ### Setup the animation CSS

-Add the file `components/slidefix -animation.css` and add there the following content:
+Add the file `components/slide-animation.css` and add there the following content:

 ```css
 /* this is the initial state for entering component, direction right */